Liquid Silk Lube

 Can I use lubricant when pregnant?

-If you do decide to use lubricant whilst pregnant, avoid products containing parabens, glycerine, or fragrances, as they may irritate your vagina and increase the risk of yeast infections.
-Lubricants with additives designed to increase pleasure – such as cooling or warming effect lubes or tingling lubes – should also be avoided.
+If you do decide to use lube whilst pregnant, avoid products containing parabens, glycerine, or fragrances, as they may irritate your vagina and increase the risk of yeast infections.
+Lube with additives designed to increase pleasure – such as cooling or warming effect lubes or tingling lubes – should also be avoided.

 You should also steer clear of flavoured lubes, especially if they contain added sugar.
 Like glycerine, added sugars increase the risk of yeast infection.

-Water-based lubricants are your safest choice during pregnancy.
+Water-based lube is your safest choice during pregnancy.
 Silicone-based and oil-based products aren’t specifically off-limits, but they may alter the vaginal pH, leading to irritation and increasing the risk of infection.

 If you only plan to use personal lubricant for foreplay or anal sex whilst you’re pregnant, you can use your favourite lube without restrictions, making sure the product doesn’t contain any harsh chemicals or other potentially harmful ingredients.